botswanafan/ctf-stuff/pico/picoCTF-2021/Easy-Peasy/SOL.md

 # Easy Peasy
-- Download the given python file
+- Download the given python file, then search online for one-time padding